woohyeok-choi/mariadb-maxscale/README.md

 ## Prerequistes

-* You should setup your own galera clusters (I strongly recommend this [image](https://github.com/woohyeok-choi/mariadb-galera-cluster)).
+* You should setup your own Galera clusters as Docker services
+  * I strongly recommend to use this [image](https://github.com/woohyeok-choi/mariadb-galera-cluster)
+* All nodes and the Maxscale should share same network interface (refers to [this](https://docs.docker.com/network/))
-* The number of nodes should be equal to or greater than 3.
+* The number of nodes should be equal to or greater than 3 (refers to [this](https://mariadb.com/kb/en/library/getting-started-with-mariadb-galera-cluster/#minimal-cluster-size))
-* Each node should be run as a docker service, and share same network interface with this image.
-* Each node should open a port, 3306
+* Each node can be connected through the port, 3306
+  * This is the default setting for Maria DB Docker image.
 * Each node in clusters should grant Maxscale's access like below:

 ```sql